Yes, now is the turn for Transferwise. My second online bank after #Revolut. As I already mentioned in a previous post , banking 2.0 is here.

 - Transferwise has almost the same controls for your card (limits, activation deactivation of features etc.)

 - Transferwise has a higher ATM limit

-- Transferwise has some additional costs for exchange
+- Transferwise has some additional costs for some exchanges

-- Transferwise can be topped up only with EURO / POUNDS /DOLLARS directly , Revolut allows you more currencies for top-up
+- Transferwise can be topped up only with EURO / POUNDS /DOLLARS directly using a bank transfer, Revolut allows you more currencies for top-up

-- Both Transferwise and Revolut are perfect for international payments when travelling, so you get rid of the exchange rate headaches.
+- Both Transferwise and Revolut are perfect for international payments when traveling, so you get rid of the exchange rate headaches.